AdobeDocs/experience-manager-cloud-manager.en/help/using/non-production-pipelines.md

 ## The Next Steps {#the-next-steps}

 Once you have configured the pipeline, you need to deploy your code.
-Please see the document [Deploy your Code](/help/using/deploying-code.md) for more details.
+Please see the document [Code Deployment](/help/using/code-deployment.md) for more details.